-Vision Strategies – Part 1Tags: control, connect, innovate, software, and pinned
+Machine Vision Goals – Part 1Tags: control, innovate, and software

 We’ve been using machine vision for a couple of years now and have a plan to use it in Relic Rescue for a number of things.
 I mostly haven’t gotten to it because college application deadlines have a higher priority for me this year.
 But since we already have experience with color blob tracking in OpenCV and Vuforia tracking, I hope this won’t be too difficult.
 We have 5 different things we want to try: